Skip to main content

 Update

-There are two update operations available.
+There are multiple update operations available for different use cases.

 Update a single row